 Sustainable production is an important key to a sustainable society.
 Chalmers focus is on optimizing concepts to help companies produce better products faster and with less resources.
 Chalmers research in production generates knowledge and tools in modeling, simulation and optimization, combined with support for decision making in close collaboration with industry.

-Image: 3D printed objects displayed at the inauguration of the Chalmers centre for additive manufacture - metal, CAM2.
+Image: 3D printed objects by the Chalmers centre for additive manufacture - metal, CAM2, a centre hosted by Production Area of Advance.
 Photo: Carina Schultz.

 Production in a circular economy

 Production research at Chalmers stands out internationally as a result of our close cooperation with industry.
 Our strength is a deep understanding of factors affecting the industry, such as costs, quality, time, globalization, service fusion and sustainability.
 An additional advantage is our ability to conduct research on industrial sectors and scientific areas, including cooperation between competing companies.
 This is very unusual from a global perspective!

 Inspection preparation and off-line programming are examples of successful implementation of research.
 Courtesy of Volvo Cars and Wingquist Laboratory.